radumd7/macos-configuration/README.md

 ### Modifying Configurations

-Since files are symlinked, you can edit them in the `~/dotfiles` directory and changes take effect immediately (or after reloading the relevant application).
+Since files are copied (not symlinked), you should edit them in their destination locations (`~/.*` or `~/.config/`).
+If you want to preserve changes back to the repository, you'll need to manually copy them back to the `~/dotfiles` directory.

 ### Adding More Packages